-The dynamics of technological change and in particular of the mechanization in coal mining can be described as evolving through a number of characteristic phases.
-During the period 1913 to 1928 coal mining was essentially a hard manual labor process.
+The dynamics of technological change, and in particular of the mechanization in coal mining, can be described as evolving through a number of characteristic phases.
+During the period 1913-1928 coal mining was essentially a hard manual labor process.

-During 1928 to 1950 the use of explosives, pneumatic picks and cutters diffused throughout the industry and became the predominant tools for winning operations.
-In the early 1950s the first coal shearers were developed and introduced into the mines, which was the beginning of mechanization of one of the most labor consuming operations at coal faces, i.e. of coal loading.
+Between 1928 and 1950, the use of explosives, pneumatic picks, and cutters diffused throughout the industry and these became the predominant tools for winning operations.
+In the early 1950s, the first coal shearers were developed and introduced into the mines; this marked the beginning of mechanization of one of the most labor-consuming operations at coal faces, i.e., coal loading.

-The period 1955 to 1965 was characterized by an intensive rate of introduction and penetration of a large number of technological improvements at coal faces.
+The period 1955-1965 was characterized by an intensive rate of introduction and penetration of a large number of technological improvements at coal faces.
 Individual metal props replaced wooden ones for roof support.
-Retreating\ longwall faces and labor saving roof support operations through self-advancing hydraulic roof supports found wider application.
-Mechanization of coal winning operations increased drastically: In 1955 only about 10 percent of the coal output was winned by shearers.
-Ten years later shearers accounted already for more than 50 percent of coal output.
-However, on the whole this period can rather be characterized as a period of partial mechanization of selected operations, which did not result in a rearrangement of face operations into a fully integrated mechanization scheme.
+Retreating longwall faces4 and labor-saving roof-support operations through self-advancing hydraulic roof supports found wider application.
+Mechanization of coal-winning operations increased drastically: in 1955, only about 10% of the coal output was winned by shearers; ten years later, shearers accounted for more than 50% of coal output.
+On the whole, however, this period can be characterized as a period of partial mechanization of selected operations, which did not result in a rearrangement of face operations into a fully integrated mechanization scheme.

-Such integrated face mechanization schemes consisting of high output shearers and chain conveyors in combination with hydraulic self advancing roof supports started to penetrate on a large scale in the period 1965 to 1980.
-The elements of this integrated mechanization schemes were developed since the beginning of the 1950s for the specific conditions of the Podmoskovny coal basin and became gradually adopted for the
+Such integrated face mechanization schemes consisting of high-output shearers and chain conveyors in combination with hydraulic self-advancing roof supports started to penetrate on a large scale in the period 1965-1980.
+The elements of these integrated mechanization schemes had been in development since the beginning of the 1950s for the specific conditions of the Podmoskovny coal basin and gradually became adopted for the geological conditions of other coal basins.
+At the end of the 1970s about 45% of all faces were equipped with mechanization schemes, including self-advancing roof supports.
+The share of these faces in total coal output was even higher, because of the larger output

-\ Recall here the main features of retreating mining schemes: The headings are driven first to the end of the mining block, thus the investment for driving the headings is concentrated prior to the start-up of mining operations.
-However, the uncertainty about the detailed geology (roof and floor conditions, tectonic disturbances, etc.) of the mining block is drastically reduced, resulting in a more effective production planning, lower standing times and lower production costs.
+4Recall here the main features of retreating mining schemes: the headings are driven first to the end of the mining block, thus the investment for driving the headings is concentrated prior to the start-up of mining operations.
+However, the uncertainty about the detailed geology (roof and floor conditions, tectonic disturbances, etc.) of the mining block is drastically reduced, resulting in more effective production planning, lower standing times, and lower production costs.

-geological conditions of other coal basins.
-At the end of the 1970s around 45 percent of all faces were equipped with mechanization schemes including self-advancing roof supports.
-The share of these faces in total coal output was even higher, because of the larger output per face of these fully mechanized faces.
+per face of these fully mechanized faces.
 The penetration rate has in the last ten years slowed down, due to the fact that these mechanization schemes had to be introduced gradually into faces with more complex geology, which hinders the full application of complete mechanization schemes.

-Contrary to coal winning operations, where first mechanization measures were taking place since the 1930s, all driving operations were practically manual until the end of WW II.
-Loading machines and scrapers started to be introduced immediately after the end of the war and their share in the total driving work at mines increased to a peak around 45 percent in the period 1970 to 1975.
-Since this date their share decreases, as in turn they are replaced by driving combines, which are presently the most important technology for driving operations.
+In contrast to coal-mining operations, where the first mechanization measures were taking place in the 1930s, all driving operations were practically manual until the end of World War II.
+Loading machines and scrapers started to be introduced immediately after the end of the war, and their share in the total driving work at mines increased to a peak of around 45% in the period 1970-1975.
+After this period their share decreases, as they are replaced by driving combines, which are presently the most important technology for driving operations.